moonbe77/crafting_CSS-skills/README.md

 ---

 ## About ME [🔗](https://bmunz.dev "Portfolio")

- ### I'am a web developer focused on front-end for the time being but with passion for coding, my goal is to become a full stack engineer and a software architect after that.
+ #### I'am a web developer passionate about coding, eager to learn and improve constantly, focused on front-end for the time being.
+My goal is to become a full stack engineer.

- ### My dream is to create software that helps people to have a better life.
+ #### My dream is to create software that helps people to have better life.